przywit/MiniPaint/README.md

-# Desktop Application writen on Object oriented Programming course.
+# Desktop Application writen for 'Object oriented Programming' course.

 ## Create a masterpiece from the figures provided